 Interest is what makes us motivated to move forward and experience different things.
 It’s defined as wanting to understand or get to know someone or something.
-It’s an essential emotion for developing meaningful relationships and enriching our life experience.
+It’s an essential emotion for developing meaningful relationships and enriching our life experiences.

 Interest is triggered by events that we find mysterious and worth exploring.
 It’s strongly linked with curiosity and should be nurtured throughout a person’s life.